mavlink/qgc-user-guide/en/PlanView/PlanView.md

 The additional value that can be specified when planning a mission is the vehicle flight speed.
 By specifying this value, total mission or survey times can be approximated even when not connected to a vehicle.

+## Troubleshooting

+### Mission (Plan) Upload/Download Failures {#plan_transfer_fail}

+Plan uploading and downloading can fail over a noisy communication link (affecting missions, GeoFence, and rally points).
+If a failure occurs you should see a status message in the QGC UI similar to:

+> Mission transfer failed.
+Retry transfer.
+Error: Mission write mission count failed, maximum retries exceeded.

+The loss rate for your link can be viewed in [Settings View > MAVLink](../SettingsView/MAVLink.md).
+The loss rate should be in the low single digits (i.e. maximum of 2 or 3):
+- A loss rate in the high single digits can lead to intermittent failures.
+- Higher loss rates often lead to 100% failure.

+There is a much smaller possibility that issues are caused by bugs in either flight stack or QGC.
+To analyse this possibility you can turn on [Console Logging](../SettingsView/console_logging.md) for Plan upload/download and review the protocol message traffic.

 ## Further Info